 - Reflect and discuss significant case law relevant to the Deprivation of Liberty Safeguards, from HL v UK to P v Cheshire West and P & v Surrey County Council and the recent Court of Appeal Judgment in R (Ferreira) v HM Senior Coroner for Inner South London & Ors (2017) EWCA Civ 31

 - Consider the role of the Court of Protection in community deprivation of liberty settings in light of Sir James Munby's recent judgement in X and Others (Deprivation of Liberty)

 - Understand the "Acid Test" and the implications for care homes, hospitals, shared lives, supported living and own home situations Restriction on, and deprivation of liberty

-- Correctly apply the European Convention on Human Rights (ECHR) - in particular Article 8 - right to respect for private life, home, correspondence and family life and the implications on Article 5 - Right to liberty
+- Correctly apply the European Convention on Human Rights (ECHR) - in particular Article 8.
+The right to respect for private life, home, correspondence and family life and the implications on Article 5 - Right to liberty

 - Be able to create, collate and analyse relevant evidence within the DoLS process to best practice standards